WidePoint (NYSEAMERICAN:WYY) Now Covered by StockNews.com

-StockNews.com started coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a research report report published on Sunday.
-The brokerage issued a sell rating on the technology company’s stock.
+Research analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a research note issued on Monday.
+The brokerage set a “sell” rating on the technology company’s stock.

 WidePoint Price Performance

-WidePoint (NYSEAMERICAN:WYY – Get Rating) last released its quarterly earnings data on Monday, March 27th.
-The technology company reported ($1.02) earnings per share for the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Rating) last issued its quarterly earnings data on Monday, March 27th.
+The technology company reported ($1.02) earnings per share (EPS) for the quarter.
 WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
-The firm had revenue of $23.34 million during the quarter.
+The business had revenue of $23.34 million during the quarter.

 Hedge Funds Weigh In On WidePoint